 Incubator Projects (2020)

-MATH+ Incubator Projects are short-term projects that aim to generate the potential for innovation.
+MATH+ Incubator Projects were short-term projects that aim to generate the potential for innovation.
 In a first round in 2020, Incubator Projects ran in two tracks:

 Track A: Projects that progress theory by advancing fundamental mathematics or build new bridges within mathematics or with closely related disciplines.
 These projects have a high potential of impact within the MATH+ Topic Development Lab, preferably in conjunction with one of the past or future Thematic Einstein Semesters.